Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    autograding for a dozen or more sample submissions for each of the more than 100 users in the sample courses.

-   On MacOS and linux, if your development work *will not require sample assignment submissions or autograding results*, you may prepend `NO_SUBMISSIONS=1` to the previous command, which will skip the creation of these sample submissions and their autograding and
+   On MacOS and Linux, if your development work *will not require sample assignment submissions or autograding results*, you may prepend `NO_SUBMISSIONS=1` to the previous command, which will skip the creation of these sample submissions and their autograding and